coreyavis/CoreyPHP/README.md

 $obj = new CoreyDB();
 ```

-Third, use the included class object functions as documented in the [documentation](https://github.com/coreyavis/CoreyPHP/wiki).
+Third, use the included class object functions as outlined in the [documentation](docs/Home.md).

 ## Documentation

-For full documentation see [here](https://github.com/coreyavis/CoreyPHP/wiki)
+For full documentation see [here](docs/Home.md)

 ## License